GCilli/Simple-Evolutionary-Algorithm/README.md

 # Simple-Evolutionary-Algorithm

 This repository holds the code that implements the solution for the problem proposed by Goldberg [1].
-I used a simple evolutionary algorithm consisting of:
+I used a simple evolutionary algorithm (EA) consisting of:

  - Random initialization of the population
  - Fitness evaluation